Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 can also be removed, but you can also leave them.
 So I just comment out them.

 Somewhere in the void loop I also added a ```Serial.println(buttonState); ``` for debugging.
 Do comment out that part once you are done with it, or you will forget and regret ever putting it in.
 With that you the first part of the code and the first proof of concept is done.
-(Full code can be found a the bottom of this file.
+(Full code can be found a the bottom of this file).

 ### Part 2 Bluetooth connection
 The plan was to pause spotify when the bluetooth device got too far away.
 But since I need premium for that it will now be to pull the currently playing data when the bluetooth device is near.